By Mike Miller Updated April 27, 2023

 Tel: 352-465-8555

-Rainbow Springs forms the headwaters of the river of the same name.
+Rainbow Springs in Dunnellon forms the headwaters of the Rainbow River.

 Rainbow Springs is Florida's fourth largest spring and, from the 1930s through the 1970s, was the site of a popular, privately-owned attraction until it finally became a Florida State Park.